GregOnNet/ngx-meta-store/README.md

 This is an attempt to build a feature-driven and very opinionated state management solution.
 It starts being Angular related since I have most experience with this ecosystem.
-Howerver, it might be possible to extract a core that applies to other librarys as well
+However, it might be possible to extract a core that applies to other libraries as well.

 ## Goals

 > Application Developers first

 A simple API should be created that delivers a lot of benefits to the developer.
-Things like progress-state, network-state and url-state should be absstracted away.
+Things like progress state, network state and url state should be abstracted away.

 The framework should be progressive:

 - local state
   - single object
   - collection